Frequently Asked Questions

 When can students apply?

-The district’s open enrollment period runs from January 7-31, 2020.
-During that time, there are four information sessions for Big Picture School.
-Applications are available at the school and on the website.
-All applications for the 6th grade lottery must be received by February 1st to be entered into the lottery.
+The district’s open enrollment period runs from mid Dec-early January each year.
+Specific dates will be announced each November.
+During that time, there are information sessions for Big Picture School.
+Applications are available on the website.
+All applications for the 6th grade lottery must be received by the January deadline to be entered into the lottery.
 There is no preference given to early applications for the 6th grade lottery.
-After the end of the open enrollment period, student applications will be accepted on a rolling basis and added to the end of the wait list.
+After the end of the open enrollment period, student applications will be accepted on a rolling basis and added to the end of the waitlist.

 For grades 7-12, applications are accepted on a rolling basis and admission is granted as soon as openings are known.

 What is the application procedure?

-Students/parents must submit online application materials by January 31st, 2020 to be eligible for the 6th grade lottery.
-Results will be emailed by early March 2020.
-Students will have two weeks from the notification date to confirm their intention to attend.
+Students/parents must submit online application materials by the January deadline to be eligible for the 6th grade lottery.
+Results will be emailed in February.
+Students will have one week from the notification date to confirm their intention to attend.
 For students offered admission, they must then complete and submit the acceptance form and the supplemental application questions and signed Code of Commitment.
 During this time period, the principal may schedule informational interviews with selected students and parents.
 For all other grades, applications are accepted on a rolling basis and students are notified as soon as openings are known.
 Applications are online.
 Families without email access are asked to pick up paper applications at the school which will be scanned and submitted electronically by the school.
 See our admission procedure document for more specific information.

 What if Big Picture School receives more qualified applicants than it has capacity to enroll?